 1 roasting pan, aluminum foil, measuring cup, chef's knife, cutting board, meat thermometer

-I sincerely hope you’ve enjoyed today’s recipe for Christmas Pork Roast with Cranberry Relish Glaze as much as I’ve enjoyed bringing it to you!
+I sincerely hope you’ve enjoyed today’s festive pork roast recipe as much as I’ve enjoyed bringing it to you!

 Until we eat again, I hope you have a delicious day!